 Step 3: Audit AI visibility and answer-readiness

-AI visibility is now part of the online presence audit because buyers increasingly ask AI tools before they click vendor sites.
+AI visibility now belongs in the online presence audit because buyers increasingly ask AI tools before they click vendor sites.

-This does not mean you need a magic AI file or a pile of fake AI keywords.
-Google says its AI features rely on the same core search foundations, and pages need to be crawlable, indexable, and eligible for snippets to be considered for AI surfaces.
-See Google's guidance on AI features and your website.
+This doesn't mean you need a magic AI file or a pile of fake AI keywords.
+Google's own guidance on AI features and your website confirms this: AI-powered overviews rely on the same core search foundations.
+Pages must be crawlable, indexable, and eligible for snippets to be considered for AI surfaces.

 For a practical AI visibility audit, check whether your site gives answer engines enough clean material to work with.